getodk/breath-counter/README.md

-# breathcounter
+# breath-counter

-An example APK and an ODK Collect form that launches this APK to count breaths.

-This project is only sporadically maintained.
-If you discover that it no longer functions, please contact the ODK team.

-It is preserved here for reference purposes.
+This project is not actively maintained.
+It is archived here for reference purposes.

-The Google group for software engineering questions is: [opendatakit-developers@](https://groups.google.com/forum/#!forum/opendatakit-developers)
+If you wish to maintain it, please contact the ODK team at https://getodk.org.